 Donating your body to science

 The institution you’ve selected to receive your body should also be able to tell you if and how your remains can be delivered to your loved ones after their research is complete.
-Traditional burial and memorialization of casketed or cremated remains, or other disposition of cremated remains, may still be available to you.
+Traditional burial and memorial of casketed or cremated remains, or other disposition of cremated remains, may still be available to you.

 International transfer of your remains